Juliako/azure-docs/articles/media-services/media-services-overview.md

 ## Service Level Agreement (SLA)
 * For Media Services Encoding, we guarantee 99.9% availability of REST API transactions.
-* For Streaming, we will successfully service requests with a 99.9% availability guarantee for existing media content when at least one Streaming Unit is purchased.
+* For Streaming, we will successfully service requests with a 99.9% availability guarantee for existing media content when at least one Streaming Unit is purchased or standard streaming endpoint is used.
 * For Live Channels, we guarantee that running Channels will have external connectivity at least 99.9% of the time.
 * For Content Protection, we guarantee that we will successfully fulfill key requests at least 99.9% of the time.
 * For Indexer, we will successfully service Indexer Task requests processed with an Encoding Reserved Unit 99.9% of the time.